Activities

 November 2024 presenter Kim Green

-Our Nov 16, 2024 general meeting guest speaker was watershed geoscientist Kim Green, a Selkirk College.
+Our Nov 16, 2024 guest speaker was watershed geoscientist Kim Green, a Selkirk College.
 Faculty Researcher.

+In 2025, CFUW adopted nationwide advocacy policies on housing as a human right, 2SLGBTQ+ rights, stronger supports for those fleeing domestic violence, and fossil fuels phase outs.
 In 2024, CFUW adopted nationwide advocacy policies on ageing in place, long-term care standards, restoring and preserving peatlands, and preserving deep sea ecosystems.
-CFUW National does policy advocacy on women's equity and education and runs National Campaigns.
+Across Canada, CFUW National engages in policy advocacy on gender equity, education and other National Campaigns.
+Local clubs vote on new policy priorities.

 November 2023 presenter Andrea Wilkey

 Our Nov.
-18, 2023 general meeting featured guest speaker Andrea Wilkey, Executive Director of Community Futures Central Kootenay.
+18, 2023 guest speaker was Andrea Wilkey, Executive Director of Community Futures Central Kootenay.

 Education